 But, after all, I do not want to play the literary critic, as if I claimed to provide the criteria for a good book on a subject that is also certainly good.
 I willingly admit that all this is mostly a matter of personal taste.
 Here, as in the use of life and the preferences among those whom one encounters in it, it is certainly not a matter of expounding upon and supporting one's own tastes, but in the perfectly vain goal of rallying to them those people who have different tastes.Cordially,

-Translator's note: Summary of Recuperation, Illustrated by a Number of Examples Drawn from Recent History, published by Champ Libre, 1975.
+Translator's note: Handbook of Recuperation, Illustrated by a Number of Examples Drawn from Recent History, published by Champ Libre, 1975.

 Jacques Attali, Cornelius Castoriadis, Gilles Deleuze & Felix Guattari, Michel Foucault, Jean Franklin (alias Francois George), Andre Glucksman, Gerard Guegan, Jean-Francois Lyotard and Ratgeb (alias Raoul Vaneigem).

 Translator's note: The Social War in Portugal, Champ Libre, 1975.

 (Published in Guy Debord Correspondance, Vol 5: Janvier 1973-Decembre 1978 by Librairie Artheme Fayard, 2005.
 Translated from the French by NOT BORED!
 April 2007.
 Footnotes by Alice Debord, except where noted.)